 - Do something nice with the people you’re in lockdown with.
 Never hurts to get to know them better.

 - You could donate money to a charity.

 - You could even buy a blogger a coffee.

 As always, leave your feedback in the comments section below.
 Also, feel free to share your experiences of practising kindness or receiving kindness in the comments section below as well.
-If you want to stay up-to-date with my blog, then sign up to my newsletter below.
-Alternatively, get push notifications of new posts by clicking the red bell icon in the bottom left corner.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
+Alternatively, get push notifications of new articles by clicking the red bell icon in the bottom left corner.

 Lastly, if you’d like to support my blog then you can make a donation of any size below as well.
 Until next time,

 Unwanted Life readers.